AldoSuba/docs.buf.build/docs/best-practices/style-guide.md

 ---
 id: style-guide
-title: The Official Buf Style Guide
+title: The official Buf style guide
 ---

 This is our Style Guide for Protobuf.